Zipios/Zipios/README.md

 ## Windows

+_**Note:** at the moment we do not support the MS-Windows version.
+If you have a working version, we can try to incorporate your changes as long as they follow our coding style closely enough._

 CMake comes with a graphical tool one can use under MS-Windows to configure and generate a project supporting cmake.
 You will find more